kbrose/yahara-info/README.md

 ## Deploy

-The webapp is deployed to Heroku.
-It can be found at http://www.yahara.info.
+The webapp used to be deployed to Heroku, but the USGS data source broke and Heroku got rid of their tier.
 The heroku-format `Procfile` and `runtime.txt` are used to control deployment.

-A free-tier of a database on Heroku is used to persist the data.
+A free-tier of a database on Heroku was used to persist the data.

 A cron job runs every 30 minutes that updates the database.
 The job is created using [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler), and hits a simple API route on the web-app that causes an update.
 Running the job every 30 minutes has a nice side effect of preventing the website from going into hibernation mode (which Heroku does on the free tier).